Statutory Rape Charges Carry Serious Consequences

 At The Law Office of Brian Jones, LLC, we will do everything in our power to reduce, if not eliminate, the consequences of your charges.
-If the act was consensual, or especially if you didn’t know the other person’s true age, then you should not face the full wrath of the criminal justice system.
+If the act was consensual, or if you did not know the other person’s true age, then you should not face the full wrath of the criminal justice system.
 You can talk to one of the attorneys at our Delaware, Ohio, office by calling 740-513-4830.

-Laws Regarding Sexual Conduct With A Minor
+Laws Regarding Sex With A Minor

 Even if a minor consents to sexual activity, the consequences can be disastrous for the older person because in Ohio.
 Under Section 2907.04 of the Ohio criminal code, it is unlawful for anyone age 18 or older to have sexual conduct with another who is not their spouse when the offender knows that the person is aged 13 or older, but less than 16 years of age.
 A conviction for this kind of charge can result in a fourth-degree felony and compulsory sex offender registration.